Bram1903/AntiHealthIndicator/README.md

 - `AntiHealthIndicator.Bypass` Prevents the player from receiving spoofed data (if enabled in the config).
 - `AntiHealthIndicator.Debug` Allows the player to receive debug messages periodically in-game when debugging is enabled in the config.
+- `AntiHealthIndicator.Version` Allows the player to run /ahi to check the plugin version.
+(Granted by default)

 ## Installation